walker84837/kyori-component-json/src/introduction.md

 For example, if a text component has a certain color or style (like bold or italic), its children will share those properties unless specifically overridden.

-The format of these text components uses structured JSON objects that can include a wide range of properties like color, font, boldness, italics, and even hover or click events.
+The format of these text components uses structured JSON objects[^1] that can include a wide range of properties like color, font, boldness, italics, and even hover or click events.
 They are highly customizable, allowing for complex interactions and styling.

 For instance, you could make a piece of text: